swiftlang/swift-evolution/proposals/0290-negative-availability.md

 }
 ```

-Here, as expected, the syntax wouldn't be confusing for a developer because we're explicitly defining the versions in the statement.
+Here, as expected, the syntax can't be deemed confusing for a developer because we're explicitly defining the versions in the statement.

 We can make the statements confusing by going back to the beginning and magically bumping macOS's minimum target to something above that API's requirement.
 If we do that, then we don't need to define it in the clause anymore: